patricksevat/circ-deps/src/regular named export/README.md

-# Circ dep with initialization error
+# Named export circ dep with initialization error

 ## The error msg